 MSG leads to liver inflammation, and since your liver is your most metabolic organ it creates systematic inflammation in the rest of your body.
 You should be eliminating MSG entirely.
 It can be found in many processed dinners, potatoes chips, restaurant foods, salty flavoured snacks, and much more.
 Do your research and try your best to cut it out.

 Genetically modified corn is really harsh on your system, and causes inflammation in your stomach.
 Avoid foods with high fructose corn syrup and corn oil for best anti-inflammatory results.

 As I’ve gotten older, I’ve become really sensitive to deep fried foods.
 Compared to baked and pan-fried food they’re harder to digest and by eating them you increase exposure to free radicals.
 It’s best to steer clear of deep fried foods altogether.

 Your body needs it to function, but too much sodium can wreak havoc on your system, leading to liver and heart disease, as well as high blood pressure.

 You don’t necessarily need to eliminate all these foods completely from your diet.
 Moderation is key to a healthy lifestyle.
 But avoiding these foods when you can is sure to make you feel better all around.

 This post contains affiliate links.

 If you’re trying to follow an anti-inflammatory diet, and found this list of inflammatory foods helpful, please share it on Pinterest!

-And if you’re looking for more health-related tips and tricks, please follow our Health and Fitness board where we share all kinds of helpful information!
+And if you’re looking for more health-related tips and tricks, please follow our Health board where we share all kinds of helpful information!